shu8/cap-editor/docs/user-manual.md

 # The Dashboard

 The main homepage after logging in presents the _dashboard_.
-This shows all currently active published alerts, draft alerts, template alerts, and expired published alerts.
+This shows all published and draft alerts.

 Every alert has a corresponding image summarising the core information, which can be shared on e.g., social media to help disseminate alert information.